Disney's Frozen: The Musical

 Oscar-winning composer and lyric team Robert Lopez and Kristen Anderson-Lopez are the minds behind bringing this enchanting musical to life.
 The soaring score and stunning stage-craft led the production to receive critical acclaim on Broadway and earn the Tony nomination for Best Musical in 2018.

-The Story of Frozen
+The Story Of Frozen

 Loosely based on Hans Christian Anderson's fairytale The Snow Queen, the story takes place in the Scandinavian surrounds of Arendelle, where two royal sisters, Elsa and Anna must grow up alone after losing their parents in a tragic sea accident.